-Do you love travel?
+Do you love to travel?
 Or do you have a travel-obsessed friend that you need to find the perfect gift for?
 Well, I’m here to help.
-When it comes time to buy someone you love a present, or even just treat yourself to something nice, you want it to be something thoughtful, useful and something they’ll really love.
+When it comes time to buy someone you love a present or even just treat yourself to something nice, you want it to be something thoughtful, useful and something they’ll really love.
 The ideal gift for any travel lover would definitely be an all-expenses-paid trip to somewhere amazing, but if you aren’t a multi-millionaire with cash to spare, these gift ideas are the next best thing.

 Also, it’s really important to live within your means.
 So if some of the ideas listed here are outside your budget, that’s cool.
 Making someone a really delicious dinner and telling them you love them is incredibly meaningful and will make them happy.
 If some of the ideas listed are outside your budget, do a search for alternatives.
 This could just be your inspiration starting point.

 But waaaaaaait a minute… aren’t gift vouchers the most impersonal of all gifts, short of cold hard cash?
 Yea, in some cases they are.
 This isn’t one of them.
 When you buy someone a Tinggly gift voucher you’re buying them a super cool experience on their next trip.
 You buy them the voucher, they jump online and have a look at experiences in the destination they’re visiting and choose one.
 There are 350 experiences in 80 countries to choose from.
 It’s great because you get to give them a memorable travel experience and they get to choose something they’ll love.
 It could be visiting the Great Wall in China, whale watching in Iceland, motorbiking through Cambodia, exploring a volcano in Hawaii or parasailing over Lake Wanaka.